littleraskol/Basic-Sprinkler-Improved/README.txt

 5. CREDITS

-I'll admit that I studied closely the work of OrSpeeder (maker of Configurable Improved Sprinklers) and ADoby (maker of Simple Sprinkler).
+Based closely on work of OrSpeeder (maker of Configurable Improved Sprinklers) and ADoby (maker of Simple Sprinkler).
 The method overall is my own but without their pioneering work, I probably wouldn't have been able to make heads or tales of anything.
 If you want a different take on changing up how sprinklers work, definitely check them out.

 Configurable Improved Sprinklers: http://community.playstarbound.com/threads/configurable-improved-sprinklers-scarecrow-and-sprinklers-area-highlights.112443/
 Simple Sprinkler: http://community.playstarbound.com/threads/smapi-simple-sprinkler.110326/